BeOngam/shopnext/README.md

 # ShopNext

-یک فروشگاه آنلاین ساده ساخته‌شده با Next.js، Prisma و Cloudinary.
+ShopNext is a modern, minimal e-commerce storefront built with Next.js, Prisma, and Cloudinary.
+It offers a polished shopping experience with product browsing, category filtering, cart management, and order placement.

-## امکانات
+## ✨ Highlights

-- صفحه‌ی اصلی با بخش معرفی محصول
+- Beautiful landing experience with a hero section and featured products
-- صفحه‌ی محصولات با جستجو و فیلتر دسته‌بندی
+- Product listing page with search and category filters
-- سبد خرید با Zustand
+- Smooth cart workflow powered by Zustand
-- صفحه‌ی ثبت سفارش
+- Checkout flow for placing orders
-- آپلود تصویر با Cloudinary
+- Image upload support via Cloudinary
-- API سفارش‌گذاری با Prisma
+- Server-side order API built with Prisma

-## تکنولوژی‌های استفاده‌شده
+## 🛠️ Tech Stack

 - Next.js 16
 - React 19